SPRING SCHOOL PROGRAMME

 INV19: Bernhard Gentner, Ludwig Institute for Cancer Research, Lausanne

-INV20: Vincenzo Cirillo, University of Helsinki
+INV20: Vincenzo Cerullo, University of Helsinki

 Coffee Break